New & Stories

 CA Senate Passes AB 1955, a “Government-Imposed Wall” Between Parent and Child

-Last Thursday, the California Senate passed AB 1955, a bill that prohibits schools from notifying parents if their child has asked everyone at school to use a different name and pronoun.
+Last Thursday, the California Senate passed AB 1955, a bill that prohibits school districts from enacting policies requiring parents to be notified if their child has asked everyone at school to use a different name and pronoun.
 The passage of this secrecy bill, with 29 Democrats voting yes and 8 Republicans voting no, marks a significant shift in the relationship between parents, children, and schools, sparking outrage among many who believe it undermines parental rights and jeopardizes children’s well-being.

 Assemblyman Jim Patterson’s Fierce Opposition